MicrosoftDocs/win32/desktop-src/DirectShow/restorebookmark-method.md

-﻿---
+---
-Description: 'The RestoreBookmark method moves the MSWebDVD object to the point on the disc as specified in the current bookmark, with all audio, video, and subpicture settings restored.' ms.assetid: '41623395-e891-4e0a-8a1a-1a000b9fd537'
+Description: The RestoreBookmark method moves the MSWebDVD object to the point on the disc as specified in the current bookmark, with all audio, video, and subpicture settings restored. ms.assetid: 41623395-e891-4e0a-8a1a-1a000b9fd537
 title: RestoreBookmark Method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RestoreBookmark Method